adishrma/adishrma/README.md

 ### Hi there 👋
+This Project is about the anime hub using html, css, js and bootstrap.

 <!--
 **adishrma/adishrma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.